Metal: Hellsinger

 - 0 % negative mentions

-The emotional aspect of the game is mixed; while the story may not be deeply moving or complex, the soundtrack, featuring powerful performances from notable artists, evokes strong feelings and enhances the overall experience.
-Players appreciate the passion behind the music, which resonates with them and adds a unique emotional layer, making them feel empowered and connected to the game.
-Despite some criticisms of the narrative, the emotional impact of the soundtrack stands out as a highlight.
+The emotional aspect of the game is mixed; while the story is described as cringy and not particularly deep, the soundtrack is highly praised for its ability to evoke strong feelings and enhance the overall experience.
+Players appreciate the passion behind the music, which resonates even with those who typically don't enjoy the genre, making them feel empowered and connected to the game.
+Overall, the emotional impact is more tied to the music than the narrative itself.

 “No other game made me feel like this.”

-“I genuinely adore this game's soundtrack and continue to spin it outside of my playtime; songs such as Serj Tankian's 'No Tomorrow' and Alissa White-Gluz's 'Stygia' genuinely reached into the depths of my soul and pulled out plenty of involuntary emotional responses: it's just that good.”
+“I genuinely adore this game's soundtrack and continue to spin it outside of my playtime.
+Songs such as Serj Tankian's 'No Tomorrow' and Alissa White-Gluz's 'Stygia' genuinely reached into the depths of my soul and pulled out plenty of involuntary emotional responses: it's just that good.
+There's not a single song that I would call bad or even mediocre.”

 - 0 % positive mentions